bankair/gegene/README.md

 ```

 _Note that each of the karyotype 's allele can be accessed through its gene name_
-The parameter of the fitness function is a karyotype ( http://en.wikipedia.org/wiki/Karyotype ).
+The parameter of the fitness function is a [karyotype]( http://en.wikipedia.org/wiki/Karyotype).
 It contains all the chromosomes of a specific individual of our population.

 ### Creating and making a population evolve